National Savings Certificate (NSC)

 The National Savings Certificate is a fixed income investment scheme that you can open with any post office.
 A Government of India initiative, it is a savings bond that encourages subscribers (mainly small to mid-income investors) to invest while

 saving on income tax.
-In this article, we cover the following info about NSC.
+In this article, we cover some important details about NSC.

 Individuals mainly use NSC for small and medium investments as well as for tax-saving purposes.
-A fixed income instrument like Public Provident Fund
+Similar to a fixed income instrument like Public Provident Fund

 and Post Office FDs, this scheme too is

 a secure and low-risk product.
 You can buy it from the nearest post office in your name, for a minor or with another adult as a joint account.
 They come with 2 fixed maturity periods – 5 years and 10 years.

 There is no maximum limit on the purchase of NSCs, but investments of up to Rs 1.5 lakhs in the scheme can earn a tax break under Section 80C of the Income Tax Act.
 The certificates earn a fixed interest, which currently is 7.6%

 per annum.
 The interest is added back to the investment and compounded annually.
 Many pledge these certificates for taking loans from banks.

 Anyone who is looking for a safe investment avenue to save taxes while earning a steady income can opt for this scheme.
 The NSC offers guaranteed interest and complete capital protection.
 However, like most fixed income schemes, they cannot deliver